GWC-UNCC/Girls-Who-Code-at-UNCC/content/library/Operating-Systems.md

 ---
-title: "Design Inspiration: The Best Projects From November"
+title: "Operating Systems"
-date: 2019-12-24T13:36:06+06:00
+date: 2022-04-15T14:32:26-04:00
-image: images/library/blog-post-02.jpg
+image: images/library/Operating-Systems/OS.png
-feature_image: images/library/blog-details-image.jpg
+feature_image: images/library/Operating-Systems/OS.png
 author: Alexender Schoitiz
 ---

 ### Black Lines brand identity, by & Smith

 Black Lines wants it to be as easy to serve a Negroni as it is a pint of lager.
 The drinks company is seeking to revolutionise the bar experience by serving cocktails by draught with a changing menu of drinks (as well as same favourite stand-bys).
 A pink grapefruit spritz was served through the summer while a new pear and white tea fizz joins the line-up for winter.